mauro3/Parameters.jl/docs/src/manual.md

 the case when passed into a function.

-The preferred to do this is using the [`@unpack`](@ref) and [`@pack`](@ref) macros which are generic and also work with non-`@with_kw` types and dictionaries (and can be customized for other types too).
+The preferred to do this is using the [`@unpack`](@ref) and [`@pack`](@ref) macros which are generic and also work with non-`@with_kw` types, modules, and dictionaries (and can be customized for other types too, see next section).
 Continuing with the `Para` type defined above:

 ```julia